csisztaiarnold/pixelite/README.md

 Currently it ~~is just a very early proof of concept~~ could function as a full-fledged pixel editor for creating Commodore 64 hires images (320x200px, **2 possible colors per 8x8 char area from a fixed 16 color palette**).
 Still a lot to do!

+Note: **doesn't work on Firefox yet**, only tested on Chrome (it should also work on webkit derivates like Opera or Vivaldi)

 - grid (character indicator overlay is functioning, though)
 - ~~hires and~~ multicolor graphics modes
 - ~~hires and~~ multicolor color clash handling